missweizhang/google-form-waitlist/spreadsheet-method/README.md

 # Spreadsheet Method
-The spreadsheet method uses form responses collected in the linked Google Spreadsheet's 'Form Responses 1' tab to compute number of responses (seats taken) for a given option, and hence the waitlist position if full, given a class limit that the user specifies.
-We place all the user settings in the 'waitlist' tab of the linked spreadsheet, where users can change the parameters in the orange shaded cells.
+The spreadsheet method uses form responses collected in the linked Google Sheet's 'Form Responses 1' tab to compute number of responses (seats taken) for each option of a multiple choice question (Checkbox, Multiple Choice, or Dropdown) on the Google Form.
+Given a limit for the maximum number of responses allowed for each option, we can then compute the waitlist position if full.
+We place all the user settings in the 'waitlist' tab of the linked spreadsheet, where the orange shaded cells represent parameters users can change.
 The revised options are exported into the 'waitlist options' tab, which the formRanger add-on reads and uses to populate the original Google Form.
+Below are the step-by-step instructions on how to set this up.

 ## Link Form to Spreadsheet